Software programs for CNC machining can be a costly affair.

 However, it cannot predict collisions as setting machine size, or boundaries of the work area is not supported by NC Viewer.

 Quick summary of CNC Simulator Pro

 CNC Simulator Pro is simulation software with CAD/CAM capabilities but is best suited for simulation.

 You can install and run it on any computer running Windows 7 and above, and it supports a wide range of CNC machines, tools, and controllers.

-It is a premium software that has a free version.
-The functionalities of the free version is limited but can still do a decent job.
+It is premium software that has a free version.
+The functionalities of the free version are limited but can still do a decent job.